ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 ----------------------------------------------------------------

-If the command prompt received in response is not matched correctly within ``network_cli`` connection plugin the task might fail intermittently with truncated response or with error message ``operation requires privilege escalation``.
+If the command prompt received in response is not matched correctly within the ``network_cli`` connection plugin the task might fail intermittently with truncated response or with the error message ``operation requires privilege escalation``.
-Starting 2.7.1 a new buffer read timer is added to ensure prompts are matched properly and complete response is send in output.
-The timer default value is 0.2 seconds and can be adjusted per task basis or can be set globally in seconds.
+Starting in 2.7.1 a new buffer read timer is added to ensure prompts are matched properly and a complete response is send in output.
+The timer default value is 0.2 seconds and can be adjusted on a per task basis or can be set globally in seconds.

 Example Per task timer setting